I Married a Witch: Release

-The film was one of a number of films sold by Paramount to United Artists in September, when UA did not have enough films to meet its commitments and Paramount had a surplus.
+The film was one of a number of films sold by Paramount to United Artists in September 1942, when UA did not have enough films to meet its commitments and Paramount had a surplus.
 It was released by UA on October 30 that year.

 At the time of the film's release, a film critic from The Chicago Tribune wrote, "I Married a Witch is bizarre but beguiling.
 Under Rene Clair's delicately preposterous direction it unreels a story of modern witchcraft, the like of which has not been seen on any screen."
 The reviewer also called Veronica Lake's performance "delightfully outrageous and very funny."

 Diabolique agreed, eight decades later.
 "This is wickedly funny, an absolute delight – due greatly to Lake who was never more alluring, strutting around in men’s pajamas, casting spells, chasing after March and causing devilry.
 This was her only fantasy movie and it beggars belief that Paramount never tried her again in that genre – she had a vaguely ‘otherworld’ appearance (that hair, that voice) perfect for it."

 The movie was released on VHS by Warner Home Video in the U.S. on July 18, 1990.
 The film was released on DVD and Blu-ray by The Criterion Collection in the U.S. on October 8, 2013.

 Awards and honors

-I Married a Witch was nominated for a 1943 Academy Award for "Best Music (Scoring of a Dramatic or Comedy Picture)" for composer Roy Webb.
+I Married a Witch and its composer Roy Webb was nominated for Best Scoring of a Dramatic or Comedy Picture at the 15th Academy Awards.